 There is no restriction regarding test anvil selection.
 The impact velocities for each test impact depend on the type of test and on the head form designation.
-Second impacts do not apply to helmets in tests against the edge anvil.

 The technician may select either the largest or smallest appropriate head form for any particular group of impacts.
 In all cases the technician may impact any site on the helmet surface on or within the test lines as drawn for any of the head forms considered appropriate for that helmet.